klyxmaster/guidereaderlite/README.md

 ---

 ## Notes
-This addon was **written entirely from scratch**, though some design influence came from classic addons such as *TourGuide*.
+This addon was **written entirely from scratch**, So expect some bugs until it is released as v1.0
-It’s my own work, but I’m giving credit where inspiration is due.

 ---